autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/index.md

 For example, by specifying `localization_mode` or `perception_mode`, you can switch localization and perception methods, respectively.
 These options allow you to choose the desired algorithms or sensor configurations for the respective functionalities.

-For options on eagye component, please refer to the subpages.
+For options on eagleye component, please refer to the sub-pages.

 - [localization-mode](localization-mode/index.md)
 - [perception-mode](perception.md)